FDMajora/ironmonqol/README.md

 # ironmonqol
-quality of life patch for firered Ironmon
-intended to be used with this randomizer from Something Smart: https://github.com/something-smart/ironmon-randomizer
+quality of life patches for Ironmon intended to be used with this randomizer from Something Smart: https://github.com/something-smart/ironmon-randomizer

-and this intro skip patch from DrSeil: https://github.com/DrSeil/FireRed-Intro-Patch
+and this intro skip patch from DrSeil for FireRed: https://github.com/DrSeil/FireRed-Intro-Patch
+or this intro patch from Dr. Maple for Emerald: https://github.com/DrMaple/ironmon-patches/releases/tag/EmeraldQoLPatch Apply at the following link: https://www.marcrobledo.com/RomPatcher.js/

+FIRERED:
-use IN PLACE of the Dr. Maple FireRed StepItemSpawn patch!
+use my FireRed Patch IN PLACE of the Dr. Maple FireRed StepItemSpawn patch!
 use with FireRed V1.1
-Apply at the following link: https://www.marcrobledo.com/RomPatcher.js/ Apply Intro patch, then this patch
+Apply Intro patch, then this patch

 **IF YOU ARE USING IRONMON PATCHER .
 EXE, YOU MUST PATCH WITH THAT BEFORE THIS PATCH OR IT WILL OVERWRITE MT.
 MOON ITEMS BACK TO NORMAL BECAUSE ITS STUPID